Community Hospice & Palliative Care

-Community Hospice & Palliative Care, also known simply as Community Hospice, is a not-for-profit hospice, which has served the Greater Jacksonville Metropolitan Area since its inception in 1979.
+Community Hospice & Palliative Care, also known simply as Community Hospice, is a non-profit hospice, which has served the Greater Jacksonville Metropolitan Area since its inception in 1979.
 The organization was the first hospice program in Northeast Florida and one of a few operating programs in the state when Florida began granting hospice licenses in 1981; Community Hospice received their license in 1983 and in 2008, assisted nearly 1,000 patients daily and more than 6,000 patients a year.

 History

 Community Hospice was founded by two nurses, one minister (Paul Richard Brenner), and a small group of volunteers who worked out of an office at Methodist Hospital.
 The program was certified by Medicare in 1983, and like all Hospice organizations in the United States, relies on Medicare for 80-85% of their revenue.
 Unlike most other hospices, Community Hospice receives no money from the local United Way; instead relying on the Community Hospice Foundation as a reliable source of funding.
 The remainder of their operating income comes from contributions from clients, fund raising initiatives throughout the year and private insurance payments.